 Please take 15 minutes out of your day today to stand with working-class and poor communities against this repugnant and violent bill.
 Here’s how:

-- If they don’t pick up and the mailbox is full, look up your Senators’ websites and try all of their district offices until you get through.
+- If they don’t pick up and the mailbox is full, look up your elected officials’ websites and try all of their district offices until you get through.
 If you have to call a couple of times to get through, that’s a good thing!
 It means lots of people are calling in also.

 - The key points are that this tax bill will force families already struggling to get by to pay more, let profitable corporations off the hook for contributing to widely-shared prosperity, and leave millions of Americans uninsured.

 - Talk with friends and family in key states that need to vote against the bill (Alaska, Arizona, Tennessee, Indiana, Maine, Kansas, Montana, or Oklahoma) to take action.
 Call them and talk about the impact that this tax bill will have on all of us while benefiting the wealthy and ask them to call their Senators (and send them this blog post!)

 - Write an op-ed or Letter to the Editor and submit it to your local paper.
 Connecting your personal wealth story to the larger issues at play can be very powerful.
 Given the influence of wealthy political donors on our political process, our voices are more important than ever.

 - Learn what tax breaks you benefit from as a young person with access to wealth either through earning a high income or being a current or future inheritor.

 - Do you know how you might personally benefit from tax breaks only available to the wealthy?
 Investigate your financial situation to figure it out.
 For example, many families with access to wealth that also own homes are able to take advantage of the mortgage interest deduction, which helps to drive the racial wealth gap.

 - Commit to moving that same amount of money to economic and racial justice organizations led by poor, working-class, and communities of color.